HiHarryOvO/CS61B-Berkeley/week2/week2.md

 After I solved them, it occurred to me that using recusion method might be more natual.
 Therefore, I figured out incrRecursionList() but still have no idea about the dincrRecursionList().
-Looks unsolvable to me because IntList L passed to the function are changing everytime we run it.
+Looks unsolvable to me because IntList L passed to the function are changing everytime we run it (didn't realize that pass by value won't change it).

+04.26 -- updated IntList.java with dincrRecursionList() method and simplified part of the main method.

+Due to pass by value, L remains unchanged after we call the dincrRecursionList() method.